Nagoya Museums: Toyota Automobile Museum

 Toyota Automobile Museum トヨタ博物館

-The Toyota Automobile Museum is a fascinating showcase for locally-based Toyota Corporation showing the history of the world's cars.
+The Toyota Automobile Museum is a fascinating showcase for locally-based Toyota Corporation showing the history of the world's cars and one of the best museums in Nagoya.

 Toyota Automobile Museum has exhibits of European and American cars on its second floor and Japanese cars on the third floor.
 The displays are carefully themed with sections dedicated to historic automobiles, luxury cars and mass production models.
 The Japanese section has high performance sports cars, as well as general Japanese cars from 1930 onwards.
 In all there are 60 cars from Europe and North America and 60 automobiles from Japan including Toyota, Nissan and other Japanese auto makers.